SpringMT/zstd-ruby/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [BSD-3-Clause License](https://opensource.org/licenses/BSD-3-Clause).